-Candidates' dossiers must include documentary evidence to support claims of satisfactory or excellence in the area of teaching.
+Candidates' dossiers must include documentary evidence to support claims of satisfactory, highly satisfactory, or excellence in the area of teaching.
 Evidence may be submitted directly by the candidate or indirectly through, for example, peer evaluations and external reviews.
-In regard to teaching, evidence such as the following is included and organized in a coherent fashion such as presented in Table VI.A.1 below (see the most current IUPUI Dean of the Faculties Guidelines for Promotion and Tenure for the most up-to-date placement recommendations).
+In regard to teaching, evidence such as the following is included and organized in a coherent fashion such as presented in Table VI.C.1 (you mean VI.C.1 as there is no A1 in the document) below (see the most current IUPUI Dean of the Faculties Guidelines for Promotion and Tenure for the most up-to-date placement recommendations).